hbowie/softdevbigideas/ideas/Shorten Feedback Loops.md

 > Another reason for the inferiority of expert judgment is that humans are incorrigibly inconsistent in making summary judgments of complex information.
 When asked to evaluate the same information twice, they frequently give different answers.

+So take results from these sorts of reviews with a grain of salt.
+You may get some enlightening feedback that will prove helpful, but you are just as likely to get confusing direction that can lead you down the garden path.

 ----